 - 1. PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
 The reviews were discussed by the Commission at its January 14, 2020, continuation meeting.
-The Commission directed that that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020, meeting. - 2.
+The Commission directed that that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020 meeting. - 2.
 LAND DEVELOPMENT REGULATIONS.
 At its June 1st meeting, the Commission reviewed an ordinance from the Building Official to delineate the boundaries of the mixed-use district along the Boulevard and passed it on first reading.
+The ordinance had its first public hearing and second reading at the Commission's July 6th meeting.
+It will have its second public hearing and final reading at the Commission's August 3rd meeting. - Also, at the August 3rd meeting will be an ordinance for first reading to amend the Regulations to permit the access of private property from dead-end streets.

-The ordinance will have its first public hearing and second reading at the Commission's July 6th meeting. - The Building Department staff is now preparing revisions to the Regulations to implement the new policies in the Comprehensive Plan that was approved by the state in February. - 3.
-UPDATING STRATEGIC PLAN.
+The Building Department staff is now preparing revisions to the Regulations to implement the new policies in the Comprehensive Plan that was approved by the state in February.

+- 3. UPDATING STRATEGIC PLAN.
 As its January 7, 2019, meeting, the City Commission decided to do the update itself with the City staff.
 At later meetings in 2019, the Planning Board and the Sustainability and Environmental Planning Advisory Committee provided suggestions for the plan.
 The Commission agreed with the City Manager's suggestions for items in the plan and asked him to include in it parking infrastructure.
 The City Manager has prepared a Mission Statement, a Vision Statement, a Values Statement and a list of goals and the tasks each.
 The Commission reviewed the plan and provided comments at its January 14, 2020, continuation meeting.
 The City Manager will revise the plan it back to the Commission at a future meeting. - 4.
 PARKING PLAN.
 The City Commission has changed the focus of the parking plan from paid parking to improvements for parking on City-owned plazas and streets.
 The staff will draft a five-year plan and the Police Department is to determine the most effective parking regulations for the streets west of A1A Beach Boulevard.
 The parking plan will be provided to the Commission at a future meeting.